An Interesting Fact For The First Day Of Work

 Danny breathed a sigh of relief.
 Interesting fact delivered.
 First impression made.
 He silently patted himself on the back.

 You see, the worst thing you can do with an intro is over-think it.
 Everyone over-thinks the intro.
 They don’t want to have just an interesting fact.
 They want to have the most interesting fact.
 They want to win the game.
-But, that gets people into trouble.
-The desire to say the most interesting fact often leads one to say something outrageous and now everyone remembers you but in a bad way.
+But, that’s what gets people into trouble.
+The desire to say the most interesting fact often leads one to say something outrageous and now everyone remembers you but, in a bad way.

 Danny knew he nailed it.
 He nailed the awkward ice-breaker as plainly and painlessly as possible.
 All that was left was for Danny to smile in his box while everyone reacted indifferently to his interesting fact and then moved on with the day.

 But, oddly, no one reacted to his interesting fact at all.
 Everyone just stared back at him blankly.
-Was his fact not-not-interesting, enough?
+Was his interesting fact not interesting, enough?
 I mean, Danny knew it wasn't a super interesting fact but it should have been sufficient for the intro.
 The blank expressions were starting to worry him.
 Now he just didn't want to seem totally lame to his new co-workers.

-Danny was crushed.
-This was his nightmare.
+Danny felt a flush of awkward embarrassment run through him.
+This was the nightmare.
 Is going to the Grand Canyon twice even interesting anymore?
 Oh gosh.
+Maybe it isn’t.
 But it's too late to think of another fact...

-"Oh, sorry about that, um... my fun fact is, that I've been to the Grand Canyon, twice.”
-Danny said but with much less enthusiasm and confidence this time.
+"Oh, sorry about that, um... my fun fact is, that I've been to the Grand Canyon, twice,” said Danny, with much less enthusiasm and confidence this time.

 He knew it wasn’t ideal but he hoped to just move the focus off of himself as quickly as possible.
 No one needed to be staring at this new face in the new box in such a vulnerable place on the first day.
 That stuff imprints on your colleagues forever.
 The time between Danny saying his fact again and his colleagues acknowledging it indifferently felt like an eternity to Danny.
 He waited for someone to say something or half-smile or react in any way...